yochaigal/cairn/wip/2e/variable-difficulty.md

 **Freya**: _"Presumably this means that Wolfram and I are able to spy on the island while we hide, right?
 And that Lucius is still looking the opposite way, pretending to fuss over a stuck wheel?"_

 **Warden**: _"Correct.
 Both Wolfram and Freya can still see through the cart slats that something clambered out from beneath the pile of rocks on the island, scattering them as it moves towards the water.
 You can't actually tell what moved the rocks, though.
 It really is invisible!
 As you watch, something slips into the toxic waters, making a quiet splash.
-Based on the ripples on the surface, it appears to be heading in your direction!"_
+And its ripples are heading in your direction!"_

 **Wolfram**: _"Well I guess this is as good a time as ever to bring out my Voidglass Shard!
 It lets me see invisible creatures, but packs a wallop!
 I won't be able to see out of one eye for an hour, during which time my fighting skills will be... less effective.
 Might I be able to get a shot with the crossbow while looking through the glass?"_